Project Family first

 Supporting Families During Difficult Times

-Project Family First is dedicated to reducing the disproportionate representation of Black children in the Oregon foster care system by offering support, advocacy and culturally competent resources to families.
+Project Family First is culturally specific nonprofit dedicated to reducing the disproportionate representation of Black children in the Oregon foster care system by offering support, advocacy and culturally competent resources to families.

 If you’re currently navigating the challenges of a CPS assessment or your children are in foster care, our committed team at Project Family First is here to assist.
 We recognize the unique complexities that Black families encounter during such investigations and are dedicated to providing professional and confidential support and guidance.